openknowledge-archive/opsmanual/guides/mailing-lists/index.rst

 widgets-discuss moderator password").

-If you still can't find the password and think you can have it, please contact the system administrators: :ref:`how-to-get-help`.
+If you still can't find the password and think you can have it, please contact the system administrators: :doc:`/sysadmin/getting-help`.

 Mailing list actions that require sysadmin help
 ------------------------------------------------

 You may request help from sysadmins for these mailing list queries

 - Create a new list @lists.okfn.org
 - Create a list on a different @domain
 - Delete a list
 - Keep list of subscribers
 - Keep list archive
 - Rename a list (copy subscribers over to a new list and archive the old one)
 - Mailing list archives in a tarball/zip
 - Reset the Admin password
 - Export list subscribers as csv